rorygreig/udacity-RL-continuous-control/report.md

 The unity environment was wrapped as an OpenAI gym environment, so it could be easily transferred between different RL algorithms.
-Specifically it was wrapped as a gym `VectorEnv` environment, which is an extension of the normal `gym.Env` designed for parallel environments that represent multiple environments at once, eg. they take a stacked vector of actions and return.
-This obviously corresponds to this Unity environment, since it runs 20 agents at once.
+Specifically it was wrapped as a gym `VectorEnv` environment, which is an extension of the normal `gym.Env` designed for parallel environments that represent multiple environments at once, eg. they take a stacked vector of actions and return a stacked vector of observations and rewards.
+This obviously fits well with this Unity environment, since it runs 20 agents at once.

 #### Reward scaling
 I found that the rewards returned from the environment were not the same as in the project description, eg.
-_"a reward of +0.1 is provided for each step that the agent's hand is in the goal location"_, instead they were floating point numbers that were often smaller than 0.1.
+_"a reward of +0.1 is provided for each step that the agent's hand is in the goal location"_, instead the environment returned reward values that were often smaller than 0.1, which seemed to be preventing the DDPG algorithm from training successfully.

 To remedy this I changed the rewards so that if the reward for an agent was greater than zero at all then the reward was set to 1.0, and 0.0 otherwise.

-These rewards were set to 1.0 as this was the only way I could get the DDPG algorithm to train successfully, even though according to the project description these rewards should have been 0.1.
+These rewards were set to 1.0 as this was the only way I could get the DDPG algorithm to train properly, even though according to the project description these rewards should have been 0.1.
 To account for this when reporting the average scores for each episode I divided the mean rewards for the episode by a factor of 10.0, which should be equivalent to receiving a reward of 0.1.